kubernetes/community/contributors/design-proposals/federation-phase-1.md

 requests from other K8S clients or even another Cluster Federation control plane.
 The Cluster Federation scheduling decision is based on this data of available resources.
-However when the actual RC creation happens to the cluster at time _T2_, the cluster may don’t have enough resources at that time.
+However when the actual RC creation happens to the cluster at time _T2_, the cluster may don't have enough resources at that time.
 We will address this problem in later phases with some proposed solutions like resource reservation mechanisms.